vhlk/ReadingImagesWithQt/README.md

 ![Image Viewer image of multiple open files](images/QtImageViewer2.png "Qt Image Viewer multiple open files")

 # How to run
 Start by loading one or more images (File > Open...).
-Use the Manu to control the image visualization and access specific functions.
+Use the Menu to control the image visualization and access specific functions.

 Next will be discussed platform specirics to run the application.

 ## Windows